-We currently own equipment for nine land-based seismic data acquisition crews and 60 vibration vehicles equipped with Pelton electronics.
+We currently own equipment for 13 land-based seismic data acquisition crews and 69 vibration vehicles.
 Each crew consists of approximately 35 to 45 technicians with associated vehicles, geophones, a seismic recording system, energy sources, cables, and a variety of other equipment.
 Each crew has one central recording vehicle which captures seismic data.
 This data is recorded on a CD ROM or data tape which is delivered to a data processing center selected by the customer.